 The Company has classified its investments in marketable securities as available-for-sale and as a current asset.
-Our investments in marketable securities are carried at fair value, with unrealized gains and losses included as a separate component of stockholders' equity.
+The Company's investments in marketable securities are carried at fair value, with unrealized gains and losses included as a separate component of stockholders' equity.
 Unrealized gains and losses are classified as other comprehensive income (loss) and costs are determined on a specific identification basis.
 Realized gains and losses from our marketable securities are recorded in other income, net.
-For the year ended December 31, 2019, the Company reported an unrealized loss of \$0.1 thousand.
-The Company had an accumulated unrealized loss of \$0.1 thousand for the year ended December 31, 2019.
-The Company had no marketable securities for the year ended December 31, 2018.
+For the years ended December 31, 2020 and 2019, the Company recorded unrealized gains/(losses) of approximately \$237.5 thousand and \$0.9 thousand, respectively, and reclassed approximately \$8.5 thousand to net loss from operations from the sale of certain securities during 2020.
+As of December 31, 2020 and 2019, the Company had net accumulated unrealized gains of approximately \$28.2 thousand and net accumulated unrealized losses of approximately \$0.9 thousand, respectively.

+The following tables summarizes the Company's marketable securities for the year ended December 31, 2020 consisted of the following (in thousands):